anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 may use either approach but should rely on implementation experience.
 A> issue #34

+Appending a path segment to another path segment is NOT RECOMMENDED as this increases the likelihood of collisions between the queries defined by extension identifiers.
+A> issue #36

 ### Usage in Query Parameters {#usage_in_query_parameters}

 Although [@!RFC9082] describes the use of URL query strings, it does